-As its name suggests, impregnator sealants are penetrating/impregnating into the stone mass, below the external surfaces and alter the chemistry of stones too.
+As its name suggests, impregnator sealants are penetrating/impregnating into the stone mass, below the external surfaces, and alter the chemistry of stones too.
 However, it leaves natural capillaries, pores, and cavities within stone mass intact and leaves it breathable to pass water and vapors/moisture.

-Thus, most of the wet prone exterior areas are best candidates for impregnator types of sealant applications.
+Thus, most of the wet prone exterior areas are the best candidates for impregnator types of sealant applications.
 Most of the siliceous stones are good to apply impregnator types of sealants, mainly when exterior spaces are in question.

 These kinds of sealants are safe when we apply standard types of cleaning applications.
 However, some sealants have strong reactions against strong acids or alkaline washing solutions.

 So, try to refer instructions given by manufacturers or contact the experienced stone professionals for a maintenance program.